-If you like this recipe, make sure to check out another French classic Coq au Vin Blanc.
+If you like this recipe, make sure to check out another French classic Cod with Mustard Sauce.

-You might want to ask if the sauce with no cheese could be so addictive and delicious.
-And the answer is YES if you replace cheese with wine.
+You might want to ask how the sauce with no cheese could be so addictive and delicious.
+And the answer is good quality mustard.

-I am no stranger to cream-based sauces flavoured with wine and mustard but I’ve never made a sauce, which flavour rests solely on a mustard.
+I am no stranger to cream-based sauces, flavoured with wine and mustard.
+However, by that point I never made a sauce, which flavour rested solely on a mustard.

-So although I knew how to achieve the consistency I was still not sure whether I’d like that much mustard in my sauce.
+Mustard is a heady ingredients and is the key ingredient here!
+When I first set out to create this recipe I was not sure whether I’d like that much mustard in my sauce.

 Here is what I learned.
 If you don’t like the taste of a certain mustard, chances are you won’t like it in a sauce, so choose the mustard you enjoy and the best quality you can afford.

-I used French Dijon mustard but a wholegrain mustard will also work here.
+Start with milder tasting ones, then go for bolder flavours if that’s your preference.
+I used French Dijon mustard but a good quality wholegrain mustard will also work here.

 Just don’t use American yellow mustard, that will surely kill this delicate sauce.

-I prefer using chicken thighs and legs in most of my recipe because they are a) more affordable and b)more flavourful (at least for me).
+I prefer using chicken thighs and legs in most of my recipe because they are 1) more affordable and 2)more flavourful.
 My daughter is with me on it but my son and my husband are firmly in the chicken breast camp.
 Men.

 If you decide to go with the chicken thighs and legs option, make sure you brown those pieces until golden brown because pale and soggy chicken skin has got to be one of the worst cooking sins!